1Focus icon 1Focus-Blog

 • Scheduling a break at least every 90 minutes can help you maintain focus and keep your productivity high throughout the day.3

-Set Deadlines
+6. Set Deadlines

 • Look at your time audit and identify the tasks that took you longer than you expected to complete.
 Set a time limit on those tasks.

-• You will also avoid scope creep: The uncontrolled expansion of a project’s scope after it begins.
+• By setting limits, you will improve your focus and work more efficiently.5 You will also avoid scope creep: the uncontrolled expansion of a project’s scope after it begins.
 Project expansion occurs when duties are not well-defined or controlled.3

-• If you still are going beyond these time limits, examine your workflow and determine if you should assign more time to those tasks in the future.3
+• If you are still going beyond these time limits, examine your workflow and determine if you should assign more time to those tasks in the future.3

-Identify and Eliminate Non-Essential Tasks
+7. Identify and Eliminate Non-Essential Tasks

 • Eliminating tasks that don’t drive clear value will help you make more time for meaningful work.5